Expensify/App/docs/articles/expensify-classic/getting-started/playbooks/Expensify-Playbook-For-US-Based-Bootstrapped-Startups.md

 When you have bills to pay you can click *View all bills* under the *Manage your bills* box and we’ll keep a neatly organized list of all of the bills you can pay via ACH directly from your Expensify account.

 # You’re all set!
 Congrats, you are all set up!
 If you need any assistance with anything mentioned above, reach out to either your Concierge directly in *[new.expensify.com](https://new.expensify.com/concierge)*, or email concierge@expensify.com.
-Create a Collect or Control Workspace, and we’ll automatically assign a dedicated Setup Specialist to you.
+Create a Collect or Control Policy, and we’ll automatically assign a dedicated Setup Specialist to you.